microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 #endif
 ```

-Next, we’ll extend the application delete :didFinishLaunchingWithOptions handler method with the code to register the command sets in the VCD file when the app is launched.
+Next, we’ll extend the application delegate `application:didFinishLaunchingWithOptions` method with the code to register the command sets in the VCD XML file when the app is launched.

 ```Objective-C
 #ifdef WINOBJC